Human trafficking in the United States: California

 California is particularly vulnerable because of its "proximity to international borders, number of ports and airports, significant immigrant population, and large economy that includes industries that attract forced labor."
 It serves both as an entry point for slaves imported from outside the US as well as a destination for slaves.
 Slavery is found throughout California, but major hubs are centered around Los Angeles, San Diego, and San Francisco.

 In 2011, California enacted a new law called the "Transparency in Supply Chains Act".
 The law requires certain retailers to disclose their efforts to eradicate slavery and human trafficking from their supply chains.
 The law went into effect on January 1, 2012, and it applies to any company that is in the "retail trade" that has annual worldwide gross receipts in excess of $100 million and annual California sales exceeding $500,000.

+The National Human Trafficking Hotline reports that California has the largest number of human trafficking cases each year in America.
+The hotline received a total of 3,152 signals in California in 2023 which led to identifying 1,128 cases of human trafficking.
+Most reports were received via phone calls and SMS, amounting to 1,876 and 841 signals.

+State and local governments have intensified ongoing efforts to combat trafficking.
+The California Department of Justice, alongside task forces such as the San Diego Human Trafficking Task Force (SDHTTF), have conduct large-scale operations.
+For example, in 2023, a joint operation led by SDHTTF led to the arrest of over 46 traffickers and the rescue of 20 victims, several of whom were minors.